 - The WELD Practicum Assistant Grant Program encourages ECBU cadets to apply their knowledge and skills to serve the local community and help local non-profit organizations, and foster cadets’ sense of public service.
 Program Committee – COL Jeff Smith (Chair) and COL Atin Basu

 WELD Program Coordinators: COL Cliff West and COL Valentina Dimitrova-Grajzl

 The purposes of Beta Gamma Sigma are to encourage and recognize scholarship and achievement among students of business, management, and administration, and to encourage and promote personal and professional improvement and a life distinguished by honorable service to humankind.
 Benefits include internships and volunteer opportunities, graduate scholarships & tuition discounts, test prep, application fee & GMAT/GRE waiver, insurance, travel, and professional attire.
 Membership in Beta Gamma Sigma requires junior standing or higher, rank in the upper 10 percent of the class, and invitation by the faculty advisors.

-BGS Advisors: LTC Jennifer Gerow and COL Barry Cobb
+BGS Advisors: COL Jennifer Gerow and COL Barry Cobb

 Our department places special emphasis on assisting cadets who are interested in participating in internships.
 Our internship coordinator assists cadets in securing summer internships in various fields of business and economics.